derroman/salesforce-user-language-switcher/README.md

 ## Contribution

-Suggestions and pull requests are welcomed!.
+Suggestions and pull requests are highly welcome.

 ---